How Advanced Persistent Threat Works

 How can I protect against Advanced Persistent Threats?

-There is no one silver bullet to protecting a company against APT actors.
+There is no one silver bullet for APT protection or deterring APT threat actors.
 These advanced persistent threats and the attackers are looking to remain persistent once they are inside the organisation, so utilising a combination of technologies that can triangulate logs and identify out-of-norm behaviour within the enterprise network is key.
-The focus of the defence strategy should be to pick best-in-class detection solutions that together can provide intelligence on the targets, the methods used by the attackers, the frequency of their activity, the origination of the advance persistent threat, and the risk associated with the attacker’s motives.
+The focus of the APT defence strategy should be to pick best-in-class detection solutions that together can provide intelligence on the targets, the methods used by the attackers, the frequency of their activity, the origination of the advance persistent threat, and the risk associated with the attacker’s motives.
+Learn how Proofpoint's Advanced Threat Protection can help.